The Best American Poetry: Rules and process

 John Ashbery selected a poem by the series editor for inclusion in the inaugural volume of The Best American Poetry.
-In his introduction to the 1989 volume, Donald Hall noted that, "The series editor declined to be included."
+In his introduction to the 1989 volume, Donald Hall noted: "The series editor declined to be included."
 The series editor's own poems have not appeared in subsequent volumes.

 In Lehman's foreword to the 1992 book, he noted that translations are ineligible.